Apply a discount at checkout

 });

-2. Pass the code on the charge intent
+2. Pass the code on the transfer

 curl --request POST \

---url https://api.framepayments.com/v1/charge_intents \
+--url https://api.framepayments.com/v1/transfers \

 --header "Authorization: Bearer $FRAME_SECRET_KEY" \